Netcracker/KubeMarine/documentation/Troubleshooting.md

 ```

-## Long Recovery after a Node Goes Offline
+## Long Recovery after a Node goes Offline

-**Symptoms**: When for any reason a cluster node goes offline pods from this node will be redeployed in almost 6 minutes.
-For some installations it might be too long and this time needs be reduced.
+**Symptoms**: If for any reason, a cluster node goes offline, the pods from that node are redeployed in almost 6 minutes.
+For some installations, it might be too long and this time needs to be reduced.

-**Root Cause**: When a node goes offline kubernetes needs time to discover that the node is unavalable (up to 10 seconds), then waits for the node returns or a timeout expires (40 seconds), then marks pods at this node as to be deleted and wait for the situation recovers or a timeout expires (5 minutes).
-After that the pods are being redeployed to healthy nodes.
+**Root Cause**: When a node goes offline, Kubernetes takes time to discover that the node is unavailable (up to 10 seconds).
+It then waits till the node returns or the timeout expires (40 seconds), then marks the pods at this node to be deleted, and waits for the situation to recover or for the timeout to expire (5 minutes).
+After that, the pods are redeployed to healthy nodes.

-**Solution**: Reduce timeouts related to a node status discovery and pods eviction.
+**Solution**: Reduce the timeouts related to the node status discovery and pods eviction.

-It can be done by the following variables tuning:
+It can be done by tuning the following variables:
-- `nodeStatusUpdateFrequency` - a kubelet's variable, meaning the frequency that kubelet computes node status and posts it to master.
-Default value is 10s.
-It should be twice more than `node-monitor-period`.
+- `nodeStatusUpdateFrequency` - A kubelet's variable that specifies the frequency kubelet computes the node status and posts it to master.
+The default value is 10s.
+It should be twice the value of `node-monitor-period`.
-- `node-monitor-period` - a kube-controller-manager's variable meaning the period for syncing NodeStatus in NodeController.
-Default value is 5s.
-It should be twice less than `nodeStatusUpdateFrequency`.
+- `node-monitor-period` - A kube-controller-manager's variable that specifies the period for syncing NodeStatus in NodeController.
+The default value is 5s.
+It should be half the value of `nodeStatusUpdateFrequency`.
-- `node-monitor-grace-period` - a kube-controller-manager's variable meaning the amount of time which a running Node is allowed to be unresponsive before marking it unhealthy.
-Default value is 40s.
-Must be (N-1) times more than kubelet's `nodeStatusUpdateFrequency`, where N means number of retries allowed for kubelet to post node status.
+- `node-monitor-grace-period` - A kube-controller-manager's variable that specifies the amount of time that a running node is allowed to be unresponsive before marking it unhealthy.
+The default value is 40s.
+It must be (N-1) times more than kubelet's `nodeStatusUpdateFrequency`, where N is the number of retries allowed for kubelet to post the node status.
 Currently N is hardcoded to 5.
-- `pod-eviction-timeout` - a kube-controller-manager's variable meaning the grace period for deleting pods on failed nodes.
-Default value is 5min.
+- `pod-eviction-timeout` - A kube-controller-manager's variable that specifies the grace period for deleting pods on failed nodes.
+The default value is 5 min.

-These variables can be redefined in cluster.yaml during cluster deploy or upgrade.
+These variables can be redefined in cluster.yaml during the cluster deployment or upgrade.
 For example:

 ```
 services: